jessimic/tech-portfolio/docs/outreach.md

 </p>

 ## Community Enrichment and Outreach
+* Social Office Hours Program for MicroBooNE Collaboration Meeting
+    - When: August 2025 - present
+    - Where: Virtual after MicroBooNE Collaboration Meeting
+    - What: Launched new program to connect collaborators virtually after collaboration meeting to facilitate discussions that could not happen during the meeting (due to time or logistics) and encourage networking.
+Collected 10 hosts to hold a zoom hour for participants to sign up to talk with them for 15 minutes slots.
+Total of 17 people signed up with participants choosing to meet with more than 1 host.
 * Buddy System Program for DUNE Collaboration Meeting
     - When: August 2023 - present
     - Where: DUNE Collaboration Meeting